allink/allink-core-static/docs/stylesheets/bootstrap.md

 When we first started with the `allink-core-static`, we didn't start entirely from scratch, but re-used some tools and logics from the old setup.

-This is why we still use some features of `bootstrap v3`.
+This is why we still use some features of `bootstrap v3` & `bootstrap v4 (Grid)` and copied all necessary styles and mixins directly into `allink-core-static`.

-## Used features

-When opening the file `static/scss/bootstrap/_bootstrap.scss` you will see which features we use and which we don't.

-It is recommended to leave this file the way it is, if possible.

 ## How to use these features